History Array

 Overview

-When the history array is initialized, it creates fields in H for each gen_specs["out"] and sim_specs["out"] entry.
-For a simple example these entries might be:
+When the history array is initialized, it creates fields for each gen_specs["out"] and sim_specs["out"] entry.
+These entries may resemble:

 gen_specs["out"] = [("x", float, 2), ("theta", int)]